tiagoprn/cardloop/README.md

 **IMPORTANT: This is work in progress.
 You can check the TODO List to version "1.0" [here](TODO.md) (that is also WIP ;)**

+## Libraries used

+- typer: a wrapper to handle CLI arguments using type annotations
+- python-frontmatter: to extract the yaml frontmatter from markdown files
+- pydantic: a wrapper to validation using type annotations - used to validate the yaml frontmatter

 ## Setting up the development environment

 1. Make sure you have pyenv installed.
 If not, install it.